SmoothTurn: Learning to Turn Smoothly for Agile Navigation with Quadrupedal Robots: Experimental Results

-Fig.~\ref{fig:reward_curve} shows the motions of the SmoothTurn and its variants under relaxed goal-reaching conditions when the robot is commanded to complete the 90º (CCW) goal sequence.
-Frame 1, 3, 4, 6, 7, 9 are the moments before they reach the current goal.
-We can observe and compare the behaviors of how they reach the goal differently under different reaching conditions.
+Fig.~\ref{fig:reward_curve} shows the motions of SmoothTurn and its variants under relaxed goal-reaching conditions when the robot is commanded to complete the 90º (CCW) goal sequence.
+Frames 1, 3, 4, 6, 7, and 9 show the moments before the policies reach the current goal.
+We can observe and compare how they reach the goal differently under different reaching conditions.
 Fig.~\ref{fig:reward_curve} also visualizes the instantaneous reward during one 90º (CCW) sequence rollout of SmoothTurn and its variants under relaxed goal-reaching conditions.
 The sequential goal-reaching reward is the reward defined in Eq.~\ref{eq:sequential_reward} and it increases smoothly throughout the episode and remains continuous at goal switches, validating the proposed reward formulation provides a dense signal.
 Meanwhile, the total reward contains occasional sharp drops caused by auxiliary penalty terms.
-It is observed that SmoothTurn ($\epsilon_{\theta} = +\infty$) experiences the fewest and least severe reward drops. while SmoothTurn ($\epsilon_{xy} = 0.5$) has the most.
+It is observed that SmoothTurn ($\epsilon_{\theta} = +\infty$) experiences the fewest and least severe reward drops, while SmoothTurn ($\epsilon_{xy} = 0.5$) has the most.
 We hypothesize this is because it learns to orient itself toward the next goal before the switch occurs, meaning the new goal is consistently in front of the robot.
 This allows it to learn a highly stable gait.
 In contrast, the other variants face a much higher likelihood of direction discrepancy upon switching, leading to less stable maneuvers that incur intermittent penalties.